 -As a bilingual tutor, creating a sense of excitement about the Spanish language is essential to a great start.
-Learning a foreign language is both crucial & a great asset to have.
-It builds a great foundation for a brighter future.
+Learning a foreign language is a great asset to have and It builds a great foundation for a brighter future.
 I take the opportunity to make learning for others, as enjoyable & fulfilling as learning English (ESL) was for me.
 As with most students, each has different needs/learning styles/levels.

--Previously, I tutored college level Spanish at JSRCC which provided me with an invaluable experience & obtained new insight into different mentoring styles & assessment strategies.
-I was highly recommended by Professor Carson for his Spanish 101-102 students, along with intermediate Spanish for the advanced class.
+-Previously, I tutored college level Spanish at JSRCC which provided me with an invaluable experience & obtained new insight into different mentoring styles & strategies.
+I was recommended by Professor Carson for tutoring his Spanish 101-102 (beginning and intermediate Spanish class) students.

 -I am diligent, determined, committed, and very patient.
-My hobbies include a wide variety of interests, such as: Nature walks, music & arts, meditative literature, travel, and charities.
+My hobbies include a wide variety of interests, such as: Nature walks, music & arts, meditative literature, local travel and contributing to charities.

 Education & Certification